Serial-Comma/obsidian-notes/H1 Economics/Factors affecting price elasticity of demand.md

 Coffee in general -> Fewer close substitutes as other beverages like tea, cocoa drinks, milk and soft drinks taste significantly different -> weak substitutes -> Lower price elasticity

+### Time to respond to price changes
+The price elasticity of demand generally increases with time.
+It takes time for consumers to recognize and to respond fully to a change in price of a good and to change their spending habits.